Skip to content

 Continental Drift Theory Inquiry Lab

-Each inquiry lab will contain an essential questions that will drive the lessons and make students think.
+Each inquiry lab will contain an essential question that will drive the lessons and make students think.
 For this lesson, the essential question is:

 • How does the historical development of evidence support the theory of plate tectonics?